 Sorting laundry is a step that people often overlook when washing their clothing until it’s too late, and something bleeds and turns all of your vibrant whites a shade of red, black, or blue.
-Dividing your laundry into different loads and keeping clothes that share similar colors and characteristics is an essential step in doing laundry the right way.
+Sorting laundry into different loads and keeping clothes that share similar colors and characteristics is an essential step in doing your laundry the right way.

-It can get confusing between all the colors, darks, lights, and brights to determine what can go in the wash together, but thankfully, ZIPS is here to help.
+It can get confusing between all the colors, darks, lights, and brights to determine what can go in the wash together, but thankfully, ZIPS is here to teach you how to separate clothes for washing.
 Check out these helpful tips for correctly separating and sorting your laundry to keep your clothes looking brand new.

 Why Should You Separate Your Laundry?